PEN/Faulkner is seeking writers to join our Education Programs team as one of three Writers in Residence.

 - Free tickets to PEN/Faulkner’s Literary Conversations and the PEN/Malamud Award ceremony

-Submit a cover letter, resume (demonstrating your experience with young people/community populations), a brief statement (250 words) on your approach to working with youth, and your general anticipated availability Monday through Friday between 8:30 am and 4 pm for School Year 2021-22 (September 2021 through May 2022).
-Submit your application materials to [email protected] with “Writer in Residence” in the subject line.
+Submit a resume demonstrating your experience with young people/community populations; a brief statement on your approach to working with youth; and the residency or residencies for which you would like to be considered.
+Send your application materials to [email protected] with “Writer in Residence” in the subject line.

 The PEN/Faulkner Foundation celebrates literature and fosters connections between readers and writers to enrich and inspire both individuals and communities.